jeanbourgain8/jeanbourgain8.github.io/posts/Blogsite/2023-02-23-17:38:35/index.md

 5. **Examination of various feature extraction and selection techniques for binary classification problem of Right half and Left half brain activity based on EEG signals.**[^3]
 	- Performing Pre processing using STFT transformation and using alpha,beta,etc. components as features to classify
 6. **Design and Construction of a low cost Digital PH-meter using constant phase element as sensor**[^4]
-	- Designed and constructed a low cost PH-meter from scratch using Operational-Amplifiers and Logic gates(for condition-ing the output of sensing element, PMMA, DQN-70 coated probes•
+	- Designed and constructed a low cost PH-meter from scratch using Operational-Amplifiers and Logic gates(for condition-ing the output of sensing element, PMMA, DQN-70 coated probes
 7. **Analog circuit design for Measuring Heart Rate and Blood flow rate - Plethysmography**
 	- Designed and constructed circuitry for measuring the blood flow rate using plethysmography technique from basic low-pass filters and Instrumentation Amplifiers.
 8. **Sanjeevani**
-	- Conceptualized and designed a prototype of a product which is made by bringing all kinds of card tests in one compact machine to detect conditions of diseases.(group project)
+	- Conceptualized and designed a prototype of a product which is made by bringing all kinds of card tests in one compact machine to detect conditions of diseases (group project).

 Here are some of the courses which I took during my bachelors which aligned with my then interests: